Augmented Reality vs. Virtual Reality

 What Are the Differences Between AR and VR?

 Both technologies are at opposite ends of the reality spectrum, with AR being closer to complete reality and VR at the completely virtual end.
-Here’s a quick comparison of AR vs. VR:
+Here’s a quick comparison of AR and VR differences:

 In general, AR is more versatile than VR, which is better suited to educational or entertainment applications.
 However, companies are finding innovative use cases for both technologies.